alus-it/AirspaceConverter/README.md

 Not only, having the planned route or track of a flight (as GPX file), displayed as well in Google Earth will make easy to check for airspace crossed or to be avoided.
 This software can also be useful for maintainers of OpenAir files, not only to visualize airspace but also to verify the syntax of OpenAir commands entered.
 OpenAIP provide a free, worldwide and updated airspace repository but in his own format, while many devices and software support OpenAir airspace files.
-This software allows to convert also to OpenAir.
+This software allows to convert also to OpenAir so making OpenAIP data available to many portable devices.

 About KML format
 ----------------